ChrisKareh/ChrisKareh/README.md

-- I am currently working on :fire: www.firelinkstudios.com :fire:
+- :fire: Personal Project working on : www.firelinkstudios.com
+- :cricket: University Project working on : BugTracker
 - :ringed_planet: I'm a Linux fan boi
+- :mailbox_with_no_mail: How to reach me : e-mail - chriskareh03@gmail.com

 ---
 ## :robot: Languages and Tools